Substance Abuse and Mental Health

 Introduction

 Science Stuff.
 Addiction is all about DOPAMINE (DA).
-It is our reward hormone and drugs horribly dysregulate the system in multiple ways, it’s also a primary neurotransmitter for (motor) balance so if that’s off, everything can seem off.
+It is our reward hormone/neurotransmitter and drugs can horribly dysregulate the system in multiple ways, it’s also a primary neurotransmitter for (motor) balance so if that’s off, everything can seem off.
 DA is also why your medications become scheduled, regulated, and addictive.
+It’s why sometimes chemicals are needed for treatment (see the table above).
+We get reasonable surges of DA with food, love, a new job, etc. However, with drugs such as cocaine, that DA is surging into another galaxy, and then you get serious problems trying to regulate that level of chaos.
+It’s this explosion of DA that leads to risky behaviors, strokes, deaths, etc. A few strategies for dealing with patients struggling with addiction:

 Quick Definitions